underscoredLabs/website-docs-dLabs/docs/index.md

 ---
 title: _dLabs SDK
-summary: Bridge games to the blockchain.
+summary: Bridging Unity games to the blockchain.
 ---

 # \_dLabs Documentation

-Bridge games to the blockchain.
+Bridging Unity games to the blockchain.

 ## Introduction